 Getting the controller's information at startup is generally straightforward.
 At the computer POST, be sure to watch all the text action as components initialize.
-By watching the initialization, we see the information shown in Figure A.
+By watching the initialization, we see the information shown here.

 The yellow highlighted boxes show a performance of 64 MB for each controller.
 A quick look at the HP QuickSpecs for the Smart Array 641 and 642 controllers shows that the default cache memory amount is 64 MB.
 So both of these controllers are candidates for adding a BBWC module.